 Answer: A 1000 watt generator may be used to charge just the batteries.
-However, if wanting to run appliances such as microwave or AC units, it is recommended to have at least 4,000 watts or more\ (This is for a 30-Amp system).
+However, if wanting to run appliances such as microwave or AC units, it is recommended to have at least 4,000 watts or more\ (30-Amp system).